AvailLang/Avail/avail/doc/repository/RepositoryLayout.md

          entry,
       6. The line number of the start of the definition, such as the body of a method.
-      7. an index into the total sequence of phrase nodes (not just the list of top-level phrases) in this module's [PhrasePathRecord](#block-phrases), which identifies the phrase node responsible for the definition.
+      7. An index into the total sequence of phrase nodes (not just the list of top-level phrases) in this module's [PhrasePathRecord](#block-phrases), which identifies the phrase node responsible for the definition.
 This is useful for highlighting the entire definition.